ORTools4MTEX/ORTools/README.md

 While the **ORPlotter** library mostly consists of plotting functionalities, it also includes utilities that enable advanced OR analysis.
 These are highlighted together with the plotting functions in a series of [example scripts](./scripts) to showcase how the functions work and what their output comprises.

 ORPlotter has been created by Dr Azdiar Gazder and Dr Frank Niessen.
+Please report any bugs that you encounter to us so that we can keep this library maintained.

 ---